 2) Lender experience

 As such, it’s important that investors work with lenders that have experience in working on cases in rural areas, or specific parts of the country.
-This becomes particularly important when it comes to valuing the property and underwriting the deal.
+This becomes particularly important when valuing the property and underwriting the deal for your holiday-let business loan.

 When the market sparked back to life in 2021, interest from investors naturally rose.
-Indeed, MFS has seen a higher number of enquiries from property buyers seeking financial solutions for holiday-let investments.
+Indeed, MFS has seen a higher number of enquiries from property buyers seeking business loans for holiday-let investments.
 But property investors wanting to finance a holiday-let business must think carefully about potential financial solutions.

 Option 1: Buy-to-let mortgage

 Our buy-to-let mortgage provides finance for short-term and holiday-let businesses, due to its bespoke approach to lending.
-You can borrow several million pounds over a 2 or 3 year term, even in complex circumstances.
-Found out more details about our buy-to-let mortgage.
+You can borrow several million pounds over a 3 year term, even in complex circumstances.
+No matter if you’re an individual or business, our buy-to-let mortgage can be tailored to your needs.

 Option 2: Bridging loans